 a) Any published filming or audio recording should be accompanied by a statement of when and where the filming and audio recording was made, the context of the discussion that took place and a clear identification of the main speakers and their role or title.

 b) Those undertaking the filming or recordings must not edit the recording in a way that could lead to misinterpretation or misrepresentation of the proceedings or comments made by attendees.

 Any misrepresentation of a recording, photographic or audio put in the public domain may necessitate the council in taking action to have it removed.
 Any recording photographic or audio put in the public domain with inappropriate text may necessitate the council in taking action to have it removed.

-The Director of Corporate Resources and Governance in consultation with the Chief Legal Officer will consider excluding those persons unable to comply with this policy to any or all Council meetings.
+The Chief Executive in consultation with the Chief Legal Officer will consider excluding those persons unable to comply with this policy to any or all Council meetings.

 Policies and strategies